txt/se16/project/feb1.md

 [^protocol3]: See section 3.3 of [Designing Useful Tools for Developers](http://www.cs.cmu.edu/~NatProg/papers/plateau2011-latoza.pdf).

-Here's the first key point:
+___

+## Key Points

-+ You do not have to have the SOLUTION by Feb1.
+You do not have to have the SOLUTION by Feb1:

 + You only need to, by Feb1,  have documented some PROBLEM

-Here's the second key point:

-+ Come April, you will have to show that whatever tools you build _changes_ (and hopefully, improves), the pattern of errors for user group _"U"_ using some tool _"T"_ to achieve some goal _"G"_.
+Also, come April, you will have to show that whatever tools you build _changes_ (and hopefully, improves), the pattern of errors for user group _"U"_ using some tool _"T"_ to achieve some goal _"G"_.

 + So for January, your goal is to document the baseline problems (so you can show improvement in April).